ujamshed/ForceField/README.md

 # ForceField
-Implementation of a force field for molecule geometery optimization
+Implementation of a force field for molecule geometery optimization, based on the MMFF94 by Thomas a.
+Halgren.